mahrz24/kernkrieg/README.md

 Visit `0.0.0.0:1234/reset_db` to set up the database.

 After that, go to `0.0.0.0:1234` to log in.
 The default username/password is `admin`/`admin`.
 The first thing you'll want to do is go to the admin panel and create a new machine and queue.
-Creating a new machine will create a new test queue for you; if you want to run matches, you'll want to create a queue for that as well (a queue of type '0' is a test queue, and '2' is a match queue.
-Type 1 doesn't appear to do anything.)
+Creating a new machine will create a new test queue for you; if you want to run matches, you'll want to create a queue for that as well (a queue of type '0' is a test queue.
+'1' is a free-for-all match queue, and '2' is a queue for ranked matches, using the TrueSkill algorithm.)

 In order to actually run tests or matches, you'll need both redis to be running and a worker script.
 To start up a worker script, run `./kkworker matches` or `./kkworker tests` for real matches or tests, respectively.